XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 ![](https://raw.githubusercontent.com/XSilverlink/LB-ReadMe-Files/main/StreamUP%20Twitch%20Prediction%20System/images/chrome_rrPyRt86Uya.png)

 When a prediction is started you'll see some information popup.
-These are
+These are are being live retrieved through lioranboard (That is what the flashing 'Retrieve prediction information' button does 😉) You can see live how many people have cast a prediction and how many channel points they have spend.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwNTA5MTM2NiwtMjE4MTUyNDEsMjEwOT
+eyJoaXN0b3J5IjpbLTc5MzQzMzE1NSwxMzA1MDkxMzY2LC0yMT
-kzMzE0MCwtMTA0MDQ1MDgzOSw5NjY1MTcxODAsLTEyNTE3Nzcx
+gxNTI0MSwyMTA5OTMzMTQwLC0xMDQwNDUwODM5LDk2NjUxNzE4
-MjksMTYzNzE5NDg3LC0xODIwMDMzNzIsLTExNDgwOTIyMzUsMj
+MCwtMTI1MTc3NzEyOSwxNjM3MTk0ODcsLTE4MjAwMzM3MiwtMT
-QyNjIwMTk1LC05MTU3MDMyNDcsLTE2MzgxMTA0MjgsLTkxNTcw
+E0ODA5MjIzNSwyNDI2MjAxOTUsLTkxNTcwMzI0NywtMTYzODEx
-MzI0NywtODAwNzkxNzk1LC05MjQyMjAzMDgsLTEzMzY1MzYzOD
+MDQyOCwtOTE1NzAzMjQ3LC04MDA3OTE3OTUsLTkyNDIyMDMwOC
-gsMjEwMDI1MTk3MiwtMjI3MjYxMjUsMjYzOTAxMTAyLC0xNTU2
+wtMTMzNjUzNjM4OCwyMTAwMjUxOTcyLC0yMjcyNjEyNSwyNjM5
-OTY2NTU2XX0=
+MDExMDJdfQ==
 -->